Evizero/Augmentor.jl/README.md

 For more examples see [the documentation](TODO).

+## Contributing

+Contributions are greatly appreciated!

+To report a potential **bug** or propose a **new feature**, please file a *new issue*. *Pull requests* are always welcome.
+However, to make sure the PR gets accepted, it is generally preferred when it follows a particular issue to which it refers.

 ## Citing Augmentor

 If you use Augmentor for academic research and wish to cite it, please use the